Tokariew/tomenet/README.md

 ```

 You should change **PATH-WHERE-TO-SAVE-BUILD-SERVER** with proper path, in mine case it is **/home/tokariew/tomenet**

+Folder must exist before running above command, relative path should be proceed with dot or dots

 Server is build on fedora 34, it will create archive with all files which are
 needed to run server.